10-3-pursuit/lab-request-response-cycle-api-postman/README.md

 - What did you like about the documentation?
 Cite specific examples.

 > The documentation was specific in how to use the API, so there was no uncertainty in how to use it.
+For example, the documentation described that 'There are two possible query parameters for this API' and proceeded to explain how to use those two parameters.
 The documentation also provided a summary of how a successfull query would look like.

 - What did you find challenging about the documentation?
 Cite specific examples.

 > I found the documentation a bit dense when describing the query parameters and the payload fields of a successfull query.
+For example, when describing the page parameter, the documentation states "The page parameter is optional and is only needed if the results from a given search don't fit in a single page.
+If specified, page must be an integer between 1 and results.numPages (see results format below for details)."
+After reading this am seocnd time, I was able to understand what the documentation was talking about.

 - Did the quality of the documentation impact your decision to use it?